-NAVPS is based on issued, outstanding and fully paid shares plus deposit for future stock subscription shares minus treasury shares.
-The expected cash outflow on redemption of these shares is equivalent to computed NAVPS as at reporting period.
+NAVPS is based on issued, outstanding and fully paid shares minus treasury share plus shares to be issued on deposits for future stock subscriptions.
+The expected cash outflow on redemption of these shares is equivalent to the computed NAVPS as at reporting period.